Cruisin’, Clubs & Drag Strips: Exhibition coming July 2018

 Learn how you can become an exhibition sponsor today!

-On February 3rd, 2018 we will be hosting a “Sharing Day” at the HSLB Gallery in Bixby Knolls.
-We invite you to share your car culture and drive-in memorabilia with us!
-The HSLB is looking for 1940s – 1960s items, from Long Beach and environs, for possible inclusion in the exhibition.
-You may donate items, lend items, or let us digitize your collection while you wait!
+On February 3rd, 2018 we hosted a “Sharing Day” at the HSLB Gallery in Bixby Knolls.
+We invited the public to share any car culture and drive-in memorabilia with us.
+The gallery was busy with donors the entire day, and we gathered some great items and stories for the exhibition.
+The HSLB is still looking for 1940s – 1970s items, from Long Beach and environs, for possible inclusion in the exhibition.
+There is still time to donate items, lend items, or let us digitize your collection while you wait!